michaeltian108/ViPro/README.md

-# Adversarial Video Promotion Attacks Against Text-to-Video Retrieval
+# Adversarial Video Promotion Against Text-to-Video Retrieval
-We propose the first targeted attacks against Text-to-Video Retrieval (T2VR) to expose an overlooked vulnerability that may be abused for financial gain and widespread (mis)information.
+We propose the first video promotion attack against Text-to-Video Retrieval (T2VR) to expose an overlooked vulnerability that may be abused for financial gain and widespread (mis)information.
 See our work at [arxiv].

 # **TL;DR;**